Pyenb/Outlook-ads-RE/readme.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are *VERY* welcome.
+I am not experienced in reverse engineering, so any help is appreciated.
 For major changes, please open an issue first to discuss what you would like to change.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)